snazy/ohc/README.rst

 8 bytes per entry.

 Serialization, direct access and get-with-loader functions are not supported in this implementation.

-NOTE: The CRC hash algorithm requires JRE 8 or newer.

-The extension jar ``ohc-core-j8`` is not required for the chunked implementation.

 To enable the chunked implementation, specify the ``chunkSize`` in ``org.caffinitas.ohc.OHCacheBuilder``.